-DIDECTOR PRINCIPAL OCCUPATION AND NAME AGE DIRECTOR SINCE BUSINESS EXPERIENCE OTHER DIRECTORSHIPS Denis J. Callaghan 59 2000 Mr. Callaghan retired from Deutsche Banc Alex.
+NAME AGE DIRECTOR SINCE PRINCIPAL OCCUPATION AND BUSINESS EXPERIENCE OTHER DIRECTORSHIPS Denis J. Callaghan 59 2000 Mr. Callaghan retired from Deutsche Banc Alex.
 Brown on February 29, 2000, where he was the Director of North American Equity Research.
 Prior to becoming Director of Equity Research in 1992, Mr. Callaghan was responsible for Alex.
 Brown's Insurance and Financial Services Research Groups.
 Prior to joining Alex.
 Brown in 1988, he was a Senior Insurance Analyst and First Vice President with PaineWebber.
-None Dennis J. Shaughnessy 53 1992 Mr. Shaughnessy is a General Partner of Grotech Capital Group, Inc., a venture capital firm headquartered in Timonium, Maryland.
-Prior to becoming a General Partner of Grotech Capital Group in 1989, Mr. Shaughnessy was the Chief Executive Officer of CRI International, Inc. Mr. Shaughnessy is a director of TESSCO Technologies, Inc. and U.S. Vision, Inc. George P. Stamas 50 1992 Since December 1999, Mr. Stamas has been Vice Chairman of Deutsche Banc Alex.
+None Dennis J. Shaughness y 53 1992 Mr. Shaughnessy is a General Partner of Grotech Capital Group, Inc., a venture capital firm headquartered in Timonium, Maryland.
+Prior to becoming a General Partner of Grotech Capital Inc. Group in 1989, Mr. Shaughnessy was the Chief Executive Officer of CRI International, Inc. Mr. Shaughnessy is a director of TESCO Technologies, Inc. and U.S. Vision, Inc. George P. Stamas 50 1992 Since December 1999, Mr. Stamas has been Vice Chairman of the Board and Managing Director of Deutsche Banc Alex.
 Brown, a global investment bank.
 From 1996 to 1999, Mr. Stamas was a partner in the law firm of Wilmer, Cutler & Pickering LLP.
-Before then, he was a partner in the law firm of Piper & Marbury L.LP.
-Mr. Stamas was counsel to, and is a limited partner of the Baltimore Orioles.
-Wilmer, Cutler & Pickering and Piper Marbury Rudnick & Wolfe LLP (the successor to Piper & Marbury L.L.P.) are among several law firms that provide services to us.
-None CLASS I DIRECTORS DIDECTOR PRINCIPAL OCCUPATION AND NAME AGE DIRECTOR SINCE BUSINESS EXPERIENCE OTHER DIRECTORSHIPS James A. Flick, Jr. 66 1992 Mr. Flick is President and Chief Executive Officer of Winnow, Inc., a management consulting firm.
+Mr. Stamas is a limited partner of the Baltimore Orioles and the Washington Capitals.
+None CLASS I DIRECTORS NAME AGE DIRECTOR SINCE PRINCIPAL OCCUPATION AND BUSINESS EXPERIENCE OTHER DIRECTORSHIPS James A. Flick, Jr. 66 1992 Mr. Flick is President and Chief Executive Officer of Winnow, Inc., a management consulting firm.
 From 1991 through 1994, Mr. Flick was an Executive Vice President of Legg Mason Wood Walker, Incorporated.
 Mr. Flick is a certified public accountant.
 Mr. Flick is a director of Capital One Financial Corporation and Bethlehem Steel Credit Affiliates.
 Peter F. O'Malley 62 1992 Mr. O'Malley is President of Aberdeen Creek Corporation, a privately-held company engaged in investment, business consulting and development activities.
 He is a founder of, and since 1989 has been Of Counsel to, the law firm of O'Malley, Miles, Nylen & Gilmore.
 Mr. O'Malley is a director of Potomac Electric Power Company and Legg Mason, Inc.

-DIRECTOR PRINCIPAL OCCUPATION AND NAME AGE SINCE BUSINESS EXPERIENCE OTHER DIRECTORSHIPS Jack B. Dunn, IV 50 1992 Mr. Dunn became Chairman of our Board of Directors in December 1998.
+NAME DIRECTOR AGE SINCE PRINCIPAL OCCUPATION AND BUSINESS EXPERIENCE OTHER DIRECTORSHIP Jack B. Dunn, IV 50 1992 Mr. Dunn became Chairman of our Board of Directors in December 1998.
 Since October 1995, he has served as our Chief Executive Officer.
 From October 1995 to December 1998, he also served as our President.
 From May 1994 to October 1995, he served as our Chief Operating Officer.
 From October 1992 through September 1995, he served as our Chief Financial Officer.
 Mr. Dunn is a limited partner of the Baltimore Orioles.
 Prior to joining us, he was a Managing Director of Legg Mason Wood Walker, Incorporated and directed its Baltimore corporate finance and investment banking activities.
-None Stewart J. Kahn 57 1999 Mr. Kahn has served as our President since December 29, 1998 and as our Chief Operating Officer since September 14, 1999.
+None Stewart J. Kał n 57 1999 Mr. Kahn has served as our President since December 29, 1998 and as our Chief Operating Officer since September 14, 1999.
 Mr. Kahn is also a director of Kahn Consulting, Inc. and KCI Management, Inc., which became our subsidiaries in September 1998.
 Mr. Kahn has been a director of Kahn Consulting and KCI Management since 1989.
+None